nikhilrayaprolu/bharatavidya/content/docs/Sanskrit.md

 **Bilingual and Multilingual Education Through Sanskrit: A Gateway to Cognitive and Cultural Enrichment**

 In a globalized world, multilingual education offers vital skills for navigating diverse cultures and opportunities.
 While modern languages like English, Mandarin, and Spanish are often prioritized, incorporating Sanskrit adds a unique dimension.
-This ancient language, integral to Indian scriptures and texts, enhances cognitive, cultural, and spiritual development, aligning well with Dharma-based education principles.
+This ancient language, integral to Indian scriptures and texts, enhances cognitive, cultural, and spiritual development, aligning well with Bharata Vidya principles.

 **Cognitive Benefits**